Paula hosts the podcast,

 Can Art Save Us?

-She interviews diverse, multi-award winning, international artists about their lives and work, cultivating healthy doses of courage and curiosity.
+She interviews diverse, multi-award winning, international artists about their lives and work, exploring courage and curiosity.

 "People at the University of San Diego where I teach are talking about the podcast quite openly and with considerable admiration."
 Award-winning author, Professor Dennis Clausen.